Settlement in the foundation may be understood as the distortion of the foundation i.e. the total vertical displacement at the foundation level.

 The improper or poor compaction of the soil can also result in unequal settlement in the foundation.

 d.
 Existing Soil Condition & Type of Soil:

-Subsequent vibrations during earthquake or traffic loads can cause the settlement in the foundation.
+Subsequent vibrations during earthquakes or traffic loads can cause the settlement in the foundation.

 Some of the effects of the settlement in the foundation can be listed as follows:

-1. Cracking of the concrete slabs and the foundation walls supporting the doors and windows.
+1. Cracking of the concrete slabs and foundation walls.